camlab-ethz/GenCFD/README.md

 * **Action Arguments**: Simply add the flag (e.g., `--track_memory`), no need to specify `True` or `False`.
 * **Boolean Flags**: Requires explicit specification of either `True` or `False` (e.g. `--use_mixed_precision True`)

 A compiled version of the model can be used through adding the flag `--compile`.
-The compiler works without any isses on the following GPUs
+The compiler works without any issues on the following GPUs

 * NVIDIA GeForce RTX 3090